-This financial report is designed to provide all interested users with a general overview of the Company's finances.
+This audit report is designed to provide all interested users with a general overview of CIA's financial condition.
 Inquiries concerning this report, if any, may be directed to Caroline Islands Air, Inc., P.O.
-Box 510, Kolonia Pohnpei, FM 96941.
+Box 510, Kolonia Pohnpei, FM 96941, or visit the FSM Office of the National Public Auditors' website at www.fsmopa.fm.